sirech/talk-cd-myths-and-realities/presentation.md

 ???

 - I'm going to talk about a project is was part of, where I brought these principles to a team
+- automotive is an interesting example, as they are used to much longer release cycles

 ---